Maine Group Health Insurance and Employee Benefits Solutions

 • Specified prescription coverage, including AIDS and HIV drugs

-The Maine Bureau of Insurance recommends that small companies in the state consult a qualified insurance broker like Taylor Benefits Insurance for assistance with selecting a health insurance program.
+The Maine Bureau of Insurance recommends that small companies in the state consult a qualified insurance broker like Taylor Benefits for assistance with selecting a healthcare insurance program.
 Small employers have fifty or fewer full-time employees, but at least one in addition to the owner.
 Small employers choosing to offer a health plan through the Small Business Health Options Program can’t leave out eligible workers.
-However, they can opt not to cover family members or part-time employees.
+However, they can opt not to cover family members or part-time staff members.

 Employees want to think that their employers care and are responsive to their needs.
-Providing more than just the essential benefits is one way companies can signal responsiveness.
-Smaller companies with limited benefits budgets may consider letting employees choose between a range of voluntary benefits options to pick the ones that mean more to them.
-For example, suppose a company has health insurance, a 401(k), and paid time off.
+Providing more than just the essential benefits is one-way companies can signal responsiveness.
+Smaller companies with limited benefits budgets may consider letting staff members choose between a range of voluntary benefits options to pick the ones that mean more to them.
+For example, suppose a company has medical coverage, a 401(k), and paid time off.
 Then, they add these choices:

 • Legal insurance coverage